darendk/PMH-PROJECT/README.md

 ## Installation
- -the folder contains a zip folder eg: *barcode.zip* -Unzipped the barcode folder
+ - #the folder contains a zip folder eg: *barcode.zip*
+ - #Unzipped the barcode folder
--paste folder in your VS CODE environment for flutter eg: local/src
+- #paste folder in your VS CODE environment for flutter eg: local/src

 First step:
 ```sh